edgeworx/docs/content/en/docs/ai/setup-macos.md

 ---
-title: "Setting up your Mac OS X environment for Darcy AI development"
+title: "Setting up your macOS environment for Darcy AI development"
 weight: 200
+linkTitle: "macOS Setup"
 ---
-You can use any Mac OS X environment to build Darcy AI applications.
+You can use any macOS environment to build Darcy AI applications.
 After you finish setting up your Mac as a development environment, you will be able to write, test, and debug your Darcy AI apps.
 Then you can package your code and deploy the applications to any edge device!

 ## What you will need